Ixcatl/fables_novasophonia/docs/catalog/species.rst

 Ratling
 ------

-A close cousin to the common rat - hence the name - ratlings are slightly smaller, more exaggerated in proportions, and tend to lean further towards agility.
+A close cousin to the rat - hence the name - ratlings are slightly smaller, more exaggerated in proportions, and tend to lean further towards agility.

 .. dropdown:: Details...